Microchip-MPLAB-Harmony/reference_apps/apps/pic32mk_gp_db/pic32mk_getting_started/readme.md

 <span style="color:blue"> *Because Microchip regularly update tools, occasionally issue(s) could be discovered while using the newer versions of the tools.
 If the project doesn’t seem to work and version incompatibility is suspected, It is recommended to double-check and use the same versions that the project was tested with.* </span>

 ## Setup:
-- Connect the Type-A male to Micro-B USB cable to the Micro-B Serial USB port (J25) on the PIC32MK GP Development Board for logs
+- Connect the Type-A male to Micro-B USB cable to the Micro-B Serial USB port (J25) on the PIC32MK GP Development Kit for logs
-- Connect the Type-A male to Micro-B USB cable to Micro-B DEBUG USB port (J12) to power and debug the PIC32MK GP Development Board
+- Connect the Type-A male to Micro-B USB cable to Micro-B DEBUG USB port (J12) to power and debug the PIC32MK GP Development Kit
 - Connect the MikroElectronika Weather click board on the mikroBUS interface J29.
 Ensure the following hardware modification before connecting the Weather click board
   <img src = "images/hardware_setup.jpg" width="525" height="590" align="middle">